 Before you can create an effective website, an effective marketing plan or an effective business - you need to know who would benefit most from your products and services, and how to find and share your message with those people.

 Positioning & messaging are critical concepts, and you must understand the differences between the two.

 So, let’s do some homework:

 This section is not going to go deep into the finer points of developing a comprehensive marketing plan, however, before you start to work on your website randomly, take some time to really think about your positioning & messaging.
 Write them down - and hey, keep it simple!
 You don’t need a 500 word document, just a few sentences to act as your guiding light.

-If you need help defining your positioning, messaging or even working up a comprehensive marketing plan, make sure to reach out and I’ll be happy to help.
+If you need help defining your positioning or messaging, contact me and I’ll be happy to help.

 🍻 Cheers, - AJ

 Interested in working together?
 Sounds great!